cedarbaum/closingdoors.nyc/README.md

 By default, it is assumed that the NYC Subway (`us-ny-subway`) is installed in your Transiter instance.
 The UI also supports the NYC Bus system (`us-ny-nycbus`) and the NYC/NJ PATH train (`us-ny-path`).
 If you wish to enable other systems, you can set the below environment variable with a comma separated list of system IDs.
 Note that if you wish to remove the NYC subway, you should also change the root path redirect set in [next.config.js](./next.config.js) to point to the path of an installed system.

+In addition to systems in Transiter, you can also enable CitiBike station information by adding the `us-ny-nyccitibike` system.
+See more details in the [CitiBike Station Information](#CitiBike-station-status) section.

 ```
 NEXT_PUBLIC_ENABLED_SYSTEMS="us-ny-subway,us-ny-nycbus,us-ny-path"
 ```